 * PrecisionFStrike: On the song "Love Chronicles".
 Bonus points for using it in its literal sense as well.

 * ShownTheirWork: Exemplifies this trope with his historical songs which are all thoroughly researched and contain all manner of references to obscure individuals and little known historical incidents and anecdotes.
+He is said to have read over seventy books on the Eastern Front while composing the lyrics to "Roads to Moscow."

 * TyrantTakesTheHelm: The song “Joe the Georgian” is actually about Joseph Stalin's rise to power, [[AlternateHistory re-imagined in a naval setting]].
 While the real life story may be subjective to some, the song definitely isn't.